These are my favorite, the best, tried-and-true lunch containers and gear for kids that makes lunch packing easy and healthy for all!

 Which ones are my favorites?

 Where can I find them?

-To help you guys out, here are the top lunch boxes/gear that I have used (for Alice and myself) and what I truthfully think of each!
+To help you guys out, here are the top lunch boxes/gear that I have used (for my daughter and myself) and what I truthfully think of each!

 Things to consider when picking out a lunch box for your child

 - How much will your child will need to carry the container around.
 Some of these reusable lunch containers weigh more than others depending on their size and material.
 If your child has a cubby or locker that he/she can put the lunch bag in until it is time to eat, then weight might not be major concern.
 But if you child will be lugging the bag from class to class or in a backpack….a heavier lunch container might get frustrating or end up being dragged on the ground.
 This is especially true for younger children.